Paris Couture Week kicks off: Dior leads the way

 Dior may have led the pack in the S/S '17 haute couture presentations - but there was plenty to marvel at from Versace, Giambattista Valli and Alberta Ferretti

 Much has been written about Maria Grazia Chiuri's entry into the halls of the Dior house, but it goes to show that you can't really predict where a designer is headed until the lights dim and the show unfolds.
 The Italian designer's first ever couture presentation for Dior was imbued with a sense of fairytale fantasy, as Chiuri recreated a stunning labyrinth decorated with flowers, lush green grass, trim hedges and esoteric charms such as tarot cards, bells and trinkets hanging from tree branches.

-The labyrinth was said to mimic Chiuri's entry into the Dior universe - à la Alice falling into the rabbit hole - and she expanded this sense of the fantastic throughout the collection, from the breathtaking full-skirted tulle princess gowns through to the astrological signs embroidered on the gowns (which we also saw in S/S '17 ready-to-wear), Maleficent-esque capes and whimsical headpieces worn by the models.
+The labyrinth was said to mimic Chiuri's entry into the Dior universe - à la Alice falling into the rabbit hole - and she expanded this sense of fantasy throughout the collection, from the breathtaking full-skirted tulle princess gowns through to the astrological signs embroidered on the gowns (which we also saw in S/S '17 ready-to-wear), not to mention the Maleficent-esque capes and whimsical headpieces worn by the models.
 Watch the full show here.

 And off the usual schedule, Donatella Versace chose to present her 19-look Atelier Versace collection on level two of the Avenue Montaigne boutique.
-Featuring intricately knotted, tasselled and feathered minidresses apured with gladiator sandals and thigh-high split gowns festooned with even more feathers and beads - these were pieces that will shimmer, sway and glide along the red carpet floors they're destined for.
+Featuring intricately knotted, tasselled and feathered minidresses paired with gladiator sandals and thigh-high split gowns festooned with even more feathers and beads - these were pieces that will shimmer, sway and glide along the red carpets they've been destined for.